chauff/cse1500-web-transcripts/_lectures/http.md

 ```

-Finally, for those that want to see to what extremes people go to make fun (or use) of telnet, try out the following
+Finally, for those that want to see to what extremes people go to make fun (or use) of telnet, try out the following:

 ```console
 telnet towel.blinkenlights.nl